 The YMCA provides a wide range of academic and recreational activities in which all grades of students can participate in many different activities.
-The Community Learning Center runs from 3:00 until 5:30 p.m.
+The full after school Community Learning Center program runs from 3:00 until 5:30 p.m.
 Monday through Friday.
+There is a cost for students to participate in the full program.
+Visit the Mickle website for information about Community Learning Center activities.

+There are also non-fee based after school programs that run from 3-4pm.
 Much of the Community Learning Center programming is based on student interest.
-The
+The programs and activities are developed all throughout the year.
 Students who wish to participate in after school activities should listen to, or read, the announcements for details about clubs, activities, and athletic opportunities offered to Mickle students after school.
 Students should report immediately to these activities after school.
 The start and end time for activities is advertised in the announcements.
-Student not participating in activities may NOT wait at school for participating friends.
-Participants must leave campus, or be picked-up, immediately at the end of after school activities.